2moe/hlight/crates/hlight/Readme.md

 ### Load custom set

 > The `["preset-syntax-set", "preset-theme-set"]` features are enabled by default.
-If you want to customize the set, you don't need to load these features.
+If you want to customize the set, you don't need to enable these features.

 disable default features: